2020–21 NHL season: Impact of COVID-19 and temporary realignment

 To further reduce travel, the regular season schedule was arranged into baseball-style homestands, where multiple consecutive games with the same teams were played at the same location.
 The only contentious issue with the temporary realignment was which two teams in the Central Time Zone would have to join the West Division.
 They would have more travel time playing games in the Pacific Time Zone, but they would be against the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks, three of the seven teams that did not qualify for the expanded 24-team 2020 playoffs.
 It was eventually decided to leave the Dallas Stars in the Central to make up for the team being in the Pacific Division from 1998 to 2013, and the Minnesota Wild and the St. Louis Blues moved to the West.

 It was the latest a season had started, and with the fewest games per team, since the 2012–13 season.
-That season, each team played only 48 games due to the aftermath of the 2012–13 NHL lockout.
+In that season, each team played only 48 games due to the aftermath of the 2012–13 NHL lockout.